 My 5 Simple Steps to Your Best Year Ever

-You might think I’m crazy, but the week between Christmas and January 1st is probably my favorite time of the year because it’s a little breather before the New Year, which gives me time to set up my life for success for the next 12 months.
+You might think I’m crazy, but the week between Christmas and January 1st is probably my favorite time of the year.
+It’s mainly because it’s a little breather before the New Year which gives me time to set up my life for success for the upcoming 12 months.